FAQs FAQ Credit Suisse Direct

 Yes, all amortization details will be transferred.
 If you would like to make a change to the amortization, please contact your client advisor.

-Once you click on "Conclude extension" and the confirmation of your mortgage extension appears on the screen ("Thank you for your mortgage extension"), a binding product agreement is concluded between the borrower and the bank.
+Once you click on "Submit" and the confirmation of your mortgage extension appears on the screen ("Your mortgage was successfully renewed"), a binding product agreement is concluded between the borrower and the bank.

 The online extension is binding.
-For premature repayment before the end of the agreed term or the overall term, there may be a lump-sum penalty for administration and expenses, plus a substantial early repayment penalty (see the detailed rules in the applicable framework agreement for mortgage-backed credits).
+For premature repayment before the end of the agreed term or the overall term, there may be a lump-sum penalty for administration and expenses, plus a substantial early repayment penalty (see the detailed rules in the applicable framework agreement for mortgage loan).

 Only co-owners of a joint banking relationship who have sole signatory authority can extend mortgages online.
 Co-owners of a joint banking relationship with only joint signatory authority are not permitted to extend mortgages online.